Scags/IDA-Scripts/README.md

 You also have the option of importing vtables from the found classes into IDA.
 This is a bit more sane than the **vtable_structs.py** script, but only works on classes with netprops.

+### sigfind.py ###

+Takes a SourceMod (or any) signature and jumps you to the function it's for.
+If it's a bad signature, then you won't go anywhere.

 ### sigsmasher.py ###

 Makes SourceMod ready signatures for every function in IDA's database.
 Yes, this will take a long, long time.
 Requires PyYAML so you'll need to `pip install pyyaml`.
 You have the option of only generating signatures for typed functions so this works very well with the Symbol Smasher.